Alan Burns (computer scientist)

-Alan Burns is a professor in the Computer Science Department at the University of York, England.
-He has been at the University of York since 1990, and held the post of Head of department from 1999 until 30 June 2006, when he was succeeded by John McDermid.
+Alan Burns is a professor in the Department of Computer Science at the University of York, England.
+He has been at York since 1990, and held the post of Head of department from 1999 until 30 June 2006, when he was succeeded by John McDermid.

 He is a member of the department's Real-Time Systems Research Group, and has authored or co-authored over 300 publications, with a large proportion of them concentrating on real-time systems and the Ada programming language.
 Burns has been actively involved in the creation of the Ravenscar profile, a subset of Ada's tasking model, designed to enable the analysis of real-time programs for their timing properties.

 In 2006, Alan Burns was awarded the Annual Technical Achievement Award for technical achievement and leadership by the IEEE Technical Committee on Real-time Systems.
 In 2009, he was elected Fellow of the Royal Academy of Engineering.
 He is also a Fellow of the British Computer Society (BCS) and the Institution of Engineering and Technology (IET), and a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).